 Response:

 For security reasons, signalling the API version of a service (a) as part of the access token scope is not necessary and has therefore not been considered in SA3.
+Hence, it is up to SA5 to decide on this.

-SA3 decided to address (b) and (c) in Rel-19 normative work as finer level authorization enhancements of Service APIs.
-Details will be specified in the TS 33.122.
-SA3 will inform SA6 after finalization.
+SA3 decided to address (b) and (c) in Rel-19 normative work as finer level authorization enhancements of Service APIs as part of the access token scope.
+Details will be specified in the TS 33.122 and by stage 3 specification.

 2 Actions